-I. Identification

-- 9. Physical and Chemical Properties
+I. Identification 9.
+Physical and Chemical Properties

-- 2. Hazards identification

-- 3. Composition/Information on Ingredients

-- 4. First Aid Measures
+4. First Aid Measures 12.
+Ecological Information

-- 5. Firefighting Measures
+5. Firefighting Measures 13.
+Disposal Considerations

-- 6. Accidental Release Measures
+6. Accidental Release Measures 14.
+Transport Information

-- 7. Handling and Storage
+7. Handling and Storage 15.
+Regulatory Information

-- 10. Stability and Reactivity

-- II.
-Toxicological Information

-- 12. Ecological Information

-- 13. Disposal Considerations

-- 14. Transport Information

-- 15. Regulatory Information

-- 8. Exposure Controls/Personal Protection 16.
+8. Exposure Controls/Personal Protection 16.
 Other Information

-GHS (Globally Harmonized System of Classification and Labelling of Chemicals) GHS is a system of the classification and labeling of chemical hazards and toxicity that is adopted by countries around the world.
+GHS (Globally Harmonized System of Classification and Labelling of Chemicals)

+GHS is a system of the classification and labeling of chemical hazards and toxicity that is adopted by countries around the world.
 There are nine pictograms under GHS that visually convey hazards.
 These pictograms are used not only for chemicals, but also for labels of daily items such as bleach.
 By knowing the pictograms and their meanings, they will provide clear warnings and the hazardous properties of chemicals.